akimichi/kansuu.js/README.md

 # kansuu.js

-Yet another functional programming library for node.js
+Yet another functional programming library for node.js.

-Please note that this module is in very experimental stage and requires node v8.1 or above.
+Please note that this module is in very experimental stage.
+It requires node v8.1 or above.

 ## Usage